-This information can help you better understand your user’s interest and where they go for news and entertainment, a key part of creating your customer profile.
+This information can help you better understand your user’s interests and where they go for news and entertainment, a key part of creating your customer profile.

 Although Google has been hiding keyword level data from us, you can still get a good idea of how people are searching for you.
 Under Acquisitions > Search Engine > Queries, you can see the number of impressions and clicks for various keywords people use to get to your business.
-You might be surprised at what you rank for.
-This can give you a better understand of the types of problems/solutions your users are searching for.
+The results for queries you rank for could surprise you.
+They can also help you better understand the types of problems/solutions your users are searching for.

 You can see how users are navigating through your site.
 This can help you better understand their purchase process and what pages they look at before they decide to buy.
 You can also look at the attribution report to see how many times users come to your site, and through which sources, before they convert.